 Tall Pines is a captive insurance company wholly owned by us that underwrites certain insurance policies to Contran and certain of its subsidiaries and related entities, including us.
-Tall Pines purchases reinsurance from third-party insurance carriers with an A.M.
-Best Company rating of generally at least an "A-" (excellent) for substantially all of the risks it underwrites.
+Tall Pines purchases reinsurance from highly rated (as determined by A.M.
+Best or other internationally recognized ratings agency) third-party insurance carriers for substantially all of the risks it underwrites.
 Consistent with insurance industry practices, Tall Pines receives commissions from reinsurance underwriters and/or assesses fees for certain of the policies that it underwrites.
 Insurance policies that are not underwritten by Tall Pines are purchased from third-party insurance carriers with an A.M.
 Best Company rating of generally at least an "A-" (excellent).